Inventory Costs and Types Explained

 Anticipation Inventory

-Anticipation inventory is the stock that is set aside to meet seasonal increased demand.
-For example, anticipation inventory is to secure enough materials or products in advance to respond to varying seasonal demands or planned factory downtime.
+Anticipation inventory is the stock that is set aside to meet increased seasonal demand.
+For example, anticipation inventory is to secure enough materials or products in advance to respond to varying seasonal demands or planned production downtime.

 Cycle Stock

-Cycle stock is the type of stock that is ordered at a constant rate to meet the regular demand.
-The cycle stock is also known as working stock: it is an art of inventory management to keep just enough cycle stock to meet the business’s demand.
+Cycle stock is the type of stock that is ordered at a constant rate to meet regular demand.
+It is also known as working stock: keeping just enough cycle stock to meet the business’s demand is an art of inventory management.

-Stock in transit is also called moving stock and consists of products currently in transit: purchases already paid for but still moving.
-If the stock is supplied from a far distance, it requires a considerable support period and has functional relationships with transportation sectors.
+Stock in transit is also known as moving stock and consists of products currently in transit: purchases already paid for but still moving.
+If the stock is supplied from a distance, it requires a considerable support period and functional relationships with the transportation sectors.

-For instance, a business runs a promotion and the demand exceeded the business’s regular demand.
+For instance, a business runs a promotion and the demand exceeds the business’s regular demand.
 In such a case, the business runs out of cycle stock and has to tap into safety stock.
-If the business doesn’t do a good job in inventory management, the company would lose sales, disappoint customers with an unpleasant experience, or face a decrease in business credit.
+If the business doesn’t do a good job on inventory management, the company will lose sales, disappoint customers with unsatisfactory experience, or face reputational risks.